iterami/Docs.htm/CONTRIBUTING.md

 ---

+Issues:
+1. Issues can be made about anything.
+2. If your issue is about something handled by [iterami/common](https://github.com/iterami/common), it should be reported there instead of in a repository that uses `iterami/common`.
+3. Issues can either be labeled as `bug` or `enhancement`.

+---

 Pull Requests:
 1. Make sure your contribution complies with the license choice and code standards of the repository you wish you contribute to.
 2. Open a pull request for the repository you wish to contribute to.